martinkearn/AI-Services-Workshop/Speech/Speech-Demo.md

 Start a conversation

-Enrol as an English speaker
+Enroll as an English speaker

 Have Mason join as a Chinese speaker